Step 1: Damage reported

 Hosts must report damage within 24 hours after the trip ends to start the claims process.
 Claims requests received more than 24 hours after the end of a trip won’t qualify for claims review.
 Once damage is reported, a claims specialist will be in touch with the host and guest within 24 hours.
 Learn more about how to report damage.

-After the process begins, there are two options:
+After the process begins, there are two options for resolving a claim:

 - Have Turo manage the claims process

-- Unless the primary guest chose the Premier Plan, we’ll ask for their personal insurance information.
+- Unless the primary guest chose the Premier Plan, we’ll obtain their personal insurance information.

 - We’ll charge the primary guest a damage deposit.
 The amount depends on the initial assessment of the damage and the guest’s protection plan: